antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/fnmatch.rst

    Return the subset of the list of *names* that match *pattern*.
 It is the same as ``[n for n in names if fnmatch(n, pattern)]``, but implemented more efficiently.

-   .. versionadded:: 2.2

 .. function:: translate(pattern)

-   Return the shell-style *pattern* converted to a regular expression for using with :func:`re.match`.
+   Return the shell-style *pattern* converted to a regular expression.

    Example: